Danse Lumière Company Performs "Secrets on the Way" in New York City, April 2014

 Images from Nutcracker 2012

-Our successful, high-quality Dance Program for Children & Teens is entering its 13th year of providing classes for girls and boys in Creative Movement as well as Beginning and Intermediate Ballet.
-We've been recommended in Berkeley Parents Network, and have been listed as one of the Best Dance Studios in the Bay Area by CBS5 (KPIX-TV) "Eye on the Bay".
+Our successful, high-quality Dance Program for Children & Teens is in its 13th year of providing classes for girls and boys in Creative Movement as well as Beginning and Intermediate Ballet.
+Spring 2014 classes began on January 6, 2014 and will end in May (Session 1 of Creative Movement began on January 13).

 Contact and Registration:

 The program is located at 2055 Center Street, in the heart of Downtown Berkeley's Arts District.
 We use Studio B in the Arts Passageway at Berkeley Central, just a half block down from Shattuck Ave. and the Downtown Berkeley BART station.